rewiko/nvim/README.md

 ## Autocomplete

-This distribution will pick one of three combinations, in the following priority:
+This distribution will pick 1 of 4 combinations, in the following priority:

 1.	[deoplete][deo] + [neosnippet][ns] if you have `nvim` and `python3` enabled (recommended)
 1.	[youcompleteme][ycm] + [ultisnips][us] if you have `python3` or `python` enabled and compiled YCM